ericox/dlearn/grpc_benchmarks/buffer/README.md

-service has one method, `send`, that lets the server receive a single `BufRequest` message from the remote client containing the desired number of unsigned long ints, then the server send a streaming response containing n messages each in a single `DataReply` message.
+service has one method, `send`, that lets the server receive a single `BufRequest` message from the remote client containing the desired number of unsigned long ints, then the server send a streaming response containing n messages each in a single `DataResponse` message.

 ```protobuf
 syntax = "proto3";